NaikSoftware/StompProtocolAndroid/README.md

 ## Overview

 **Note that this is a FORK of a project by NaikSoftware!
-This version is purely to avoid using RetroLambda!**
+This version is made to avoid using RetroLambda!
+(Scroll down to see other changes)**

 This library provides support for [STOMP protocol](https://stomp.github.io/) over Websockets.